-- (i) In 2023 and 2022, the provisions were recognized for the treatment of liquid waste in accordance with the Standards of Environmental Protection Administration; the amount of provisions were estimated at quantity and cost of the treatment of liquid waste.
-The Group considers to write off and recognize the above provisions in the following year. - (ii) For the years ended December 31, 2023 and 2022, the Group reversed the fire indemnity amounting to \$373 and \$101,202, respectively, due to the fire spreading to the nearby factories, which was recorded as other income.
-Please refer to note 6(w) for the details. - (p) Employee benefits - (i) Defined benefit plans
+(i) In 2024 and 2023, the provisions were recognized for the treatment of liquid waste in accordance with the Standard of Environmental Protection Administration; the amount of provisions were estimated based on the quantity and cost of the treatment of liquid waste at the reporting date.
+The Group considers to write off and recognize the above provisions in the following year.

+(o) Employee benefits

+(i) Defined benefit plans